russellcxl/go-algo/README.md

 # go-algo

-i would like to go for a swim now
+i would like to go for a swim too